hennaceur/shyft/README.md

 # NearMe

-NearMe is a web application that allows users to post pin point adverts on an interactive map user interface in three different categories: pick-up sport games, real estate/open-houses, and garage sales.
+ Shyft is a web application that allows businesses to create ads for temporary work shifts.

 ## Available Scripts

 In the project directory, you can run: